Publications Are No Longer Optional for Doctoral Scholars

 Check Journal Scope & Aims

 Read the journal's "Aims and Scope" carefully.
 Does your paper match their stated interests?
-Submitting outside scope is the fastest way to get desk rejected.
+Submitting outside scope is the fastest way to get a desk rejected.

 Verify Indexing & Credibility